ekhar/NikoMove/README.md

 2. Verify that your Google Apps Script Web App URL is correct in `script.js`.
 3. Ensure your Google Sheet and Apps Script are set up correctly.

-For any other issues, refer to the Vercel documentation or seek assistance in their community forums.
+For any other issues, refer to the GitHub Pages documentation or seek assistance in their community forums.